3 agencies that investigated Little Rock’s weekend of 17 shootings will present unified case to prosecutor

 It was not immediately clear if Jones would be charged in all of the other shootings, which include the homicides of Glean Finley, 23, on Aug.
 13 at 900 South Rodney Parham Road and Dwayne Thompson, 58, on Aug.
 14 near Frazier Pike and 3M Road.

-Four more people were injured including three instances when someone fired on vehicles on Frazier Pike, Interstate aties have said.
+Four more people were injured including three instances when someone fired on vehicles on Frazier Pike, Interstate 30 and Interstate 440, authorities have said.
 That's on top of the incidents where a vehicle or structure was hit but no one was injured.

 Little Rock police have not named a suspect in Finley's killing, and spokesman Mark Edwards said police were waiting on the unified case file for further charges.